markomiz/multi_agent_solver/README.md

 > The script detects the operating system, chooses a supported package manager (`apt`, `brew`, `pacman`, `dnf`, or `yum`), and
 > gracefully falls back if none is available.
 Third-party libraries are built into a user-writable prefix (`$HOME/.local` by
 > default) and the `CMAKE_PREFIX_PATH` environment variable is configured so subsequent CMake invocations can discover them.
+> The script also drops a reusable environment snippet at `$PREFIX/share/multi_agent_solver/environment.sh`; source it (or add
+> it to your shell profile) to make the prefix available to manual CMake builds.
+When running in Docker/CI environments the
-> When running in Docker/CI environments the defaults continue to work without additional flags.
+> defaults continue to work without additional flags.

 ---